soniabrami/toddmotto.github.io/_posts/2016-01-04-react-create-class-versus-component.md

 ### Recommendations

-Use what makes sense, they're both just syntax with different semantics that do the same thing, they're both classes!
+Facebook does suggest the future removal of `React.createClass` completely in favour of ES6 classes.
+For now, use what makes sense, they're both just syntax with different semantics that do the same thing - they're both classes!